Hierarchical Non-Archimedean Stability of Finite Discrete Dynamical Systems: A Variational Theory over Coordinate Orderings: Stability Measure and Optimal Ordering

 \begin{definition} Let $(x_{\alpha_0},\ldots,x_{\alpha_{N-1}})$ and $(x_{\beta_0},\ldots,x_{\beta_{N-1}})$ be two different orderings of the same $N$ genes.

 We say that the ordering $(x_{\alpha_0},\ldots,x_{\alpha_{N-1}})$ is \emph{more stable} than the ordering $(x_{\beta_0},\ldots,x_{\beta_{N-1}})$ if:

 \end{definition}

 The measure $\mu$ induces a total preorder on the set of orderings.
-Different orderings give different $|C(n)|$ at each level; the minimizers are those that concentrate stability at coarse scales.
+Different orderings give different $|E(n)|$ at each level; the minimizers are those that concentrate stability at coarse scales.
 In applications, orderings that place master regulators early often achieve low $\mu$, consistent with their stabilizing role.

 \paragraph{Finding optimal orderings.} The mathematical problem is to minimize $\mu$ over the $N!$ orderings.
 For a given ordering, $\mu$ is determined by $(f,\iota)$ alone (Remark~\ref{rem:tnm_computation}); no construction of $F_n$ or $\phi$ is required.
+Algorithm~\ref{alg:compute_mu} gives the explicit procedure.

-The cost of minimizing $\mu$ for one ordering is $O(N \cdot p^N)$, which is feasible for $N \leq 15$.
+The cost of evaluating $\mu$ for one ordering is $O(N \cdot p^N)$, which is feasible for $N \leq 15$.
 For small $N$ (e.g.\ $N \leq 8$) minimization over all $N!$ orderings can be done by exhaustive enumeration.
-For $N = 13$, Part~II~\cite{perez2026padicII} certifies the four $\mu_E$-minimizers by branch-and-bound over all $13!$ orderings; in this paper, we also employ a genetic algorithm, both as independent verification and as a general-purpose method applicable to networks where branch-and-bound may not scale.
+For $N = 13$, the $\mu_E$-minimizer reported here is one of four global minimizers, certified by branch-and-bound over all $13!$ orderings, with the certification logs in the reproducibility bundle~\cite{padic_grn_bundle}.
+A genetic algorithm (with Algorithm~\ref{alg:compute_mu} as fitness function) independently recovers the same optimum and serves as a general-purpose method for networks where branch-and-bound may not scale.